-Raj Chetty, Professor of Economics at Stanford University, presented the 13th Annual W.J.
-Usery Lecture on October 3, 2016, 10:30-noon, at the Andrew Young School of Policy Studies, Georgia State University, in AYS Seminar Room 749/50 (seventh floor).
-His topic is “Improving Equality of Opportunity in America: Lessons from Big Data.”
+Hilary Hoynes, the Haas Distinguished Chair in Economic Disparities and Professor of Public Policy and Economics at the University of California Berkeley, will present the 15th Annual W.J.
+Usery Lecture on November 5, 2018, 10:30-noon, at the Andrew Young School of Policy Studies, Georgia State University, in AYS Seminar Room 749/750 (seventh floor).

 The annual W.J.
 Usery Distinguished Lecture Series, inaugurated in 2005, features leading economists addressing important issues in the American workplace.
-The series honors former U.S. Secretary of Labor Bill Usery, the Distinguished Executive Fellow in Labor Policy at the Andrew Young School, for his contributions to the well-being of workers and the American workplace during many years of service in government and the private sector.
+The series honors W.J.
+Usery, a former U.S. Secretary of Labor and Distinguished Executive Fellow in Labor Policy at the Andrew Young School.
+Bill Usery’s lifetime work contributed to the well-being of workers and the American workplace during his years of service in government and the private sector.

-Previous presenters are Gary Solon, Robert Moffitt, Edward Lazear, Janet Currie, David Card, Robert Groves, Claudia Goldin, Katherine Abraham, David Autor, Lisa Lynch, Alan Krueger and Richard Freeman.
+Previous presenters are Joseph Altonji, Raj Chetty, Gary Solon, Robert Moffitt, Edward Lazear, Janet Currie, David Card, Robert Groves, Claudia Goldin, Katherine Abraham, David Autor, Lisa Lynch, Alan Krueger, and Richard Freeman.